lzqsd/VirtualObjectInsertion/README.md

   * After choosing the 4 point, the image will be shown again with a red square polygon demonstrating the plane you selected.
 Choose a point inside the polygon as the place where you would like to inser the object.
   * Done, the rendered result is shown below.
 The image will be saved as `im_new.png` in the `root` directory set on line 3.
 * If you woild like to insert more objects, just change the `originName` from `im.png` to `im_new.png`.
 Repeat the process and you can insert multiple objects at different locations of a single image.

+## Limitations:
+The current code only supports inserting object on a planar surface.
+It has not been extended to handle objects in arbitrary 3D geometry yet.